blitzarx1/egui_graphs/README.md

 ## Status
 The project is close to the first stable version.

-Currently not optimized for big graphs.
+Currently not optimized for large graphs.
+The goal is to match egui drawing speed.
+Further optimizations are unnecessary.

 ## Concept
-The goal is to create a crate that expands eguis visualization capabilities and offers an easy-to-integrate, customizable graph visualization widget.
+The goal is to create a crate that expands egui's visualization capabilities and offers an easy-to-integrate, customizable graph visualization widget.

-* customization and interactivity;
+* Customization and interactivity;
-* possibility to draw arbitrary complex graph with self references, loops, etc...
+* Ability to draw arbitrarily complex graphs with self-references, loops, etc.;
-* widget does not modify provided graph and props, instead he generates changes in case of any interactions which client can apply;
+* Widget does not modify the provided graph and properties; instead, it generates changes in case of any interactions which the client can apply.

 ## Features
 <pre>